ilchen/RMaFI/README.md

 using Python and [Pandas](https://pandas.pydata.org).

 So far I tackled Chapters 11 _Correlations and Copulas_, 13 _Market Risk VaR: The Historical Simulation Approach_, 14 _Market Risk VaR: The Model Building Approach_,
-and 18 _Fundamental Review of the Trading Book_.
+18 _Fundamental Review of the Trading Book_, and 19 _Estimating Default Probabilities_.

 ## Requirements
 For the majority of problems the following will suffice: